-Our board committees assist our Board of Directors in fulfilling its oversight role in certain areas of risk.
-Pursuant to its charter, the Audit Committee oversees our financial and reporting processes and the audit of our financial statements and provides assistance to our Board of Directors with respect to the oversight and integrity of our financial statements, our compliance with legal and regulatory matters, the independent registered public accountant's qualification and independence, and the performance of our independent registered public accountant's qualification and independence, and the performance of our independent registered public accountant.
+Our Board committees assist our Board of Directors in fulfilling its oversight role in certain areas of risk.
+Pursuant to its charter, the Audit Committee oversees our financial and reporting processes and the audit of our financial statements and provides assistance to our Board of Directors with respect to the oversight and integrity of our financial statements, our compliance with legal and regulatory matters, the independent registered public accountant's qualification and independence, and the performance of our independent registered public accountant.
 The Compensation Committee considers the risk that our compensation policies and practices may have in attracting, retaining, and motivating valued employees and endeavors to assure that it is not reasonably likely that our compensation plans and policies would have a material adverse effect on our company.
-Our Nominations and Corporate Governance Committee oversees governance related risk, such as board independence, conflicts of interest of members of the Board of Directors and executive officers, ESG, and management and succession planning.
+Our Nominations and Corporate Governance Committee oversees governance related risk, such as Board independence, conflicts of interest of members of the Board of Directors and executive officers, ESG, and management and succession planning.